Firework471/ClickScanner/README.md

 The parameters of the current jar package are too complicated and we need more time to sort out more user-friendly APIs.
 And we will open source the code in the camera ready version.

 # Citation
-If your found FICS useful for your research, please cite the following paper:
+If your found ClickScanner useful for your research, please cite the following paper:
 ```
 @inproceedings{10.1145/3460120.3484546,
 author = {Zhu, Tong and Meng, Yan and Hu, Haotian and Zhang, Xiaokuan and Xue, Minhui and Zhu, Haojin},